ahmedhub2005/Telco-Customer-Churn/README.md

 ---

 ## 📌 Overview
-Customer churn (ترك العملاء للشركة) يمثل تحديًا كبيرًا لشركات الاتصالات.
+Customer churn is a major challenge for telecom companies.
-في هذا المشروع تم استخدام **بيانات Telco Customer Churn** لبناء نماذج تعلم آلي تساعد على:
+In this project, the **Telco Customer Churn dataset** was used to build machine learning models that:
-- التنبؤ بمدى احتمالية مغادرة العميل.
+- Predict the likelihood of a customer leaving.
-- فهم **العوامل الأكثر تأثيرًا** على churn.
+- Identify **key factors influencing churn**.
-- تقديم رؤى تساعد الشركات على تحسين خدمة العملاء وتقليل نسبة المغادرين.
+- Provide insights to help businesses improve customer retention.

 ---

 ## 📂 Project Workflow
 🔹 **1.
 Data Understanding & Cleaning**
-- التعامل مع القيم المفقودة.
+- Handled missing values.
-- تحويل المتغيرات الفئوية (Categorical) إلى متغيرات رقمية.
+- Converted categorical variables into numerical features.
-- استخراج ميزات جديدة مثل `Tenure Groups`.
+- Engineered new features such as `Tenure Groups`.

 🔹 **2.
 Exploratory Data Analysis (EDA)**
-- تحليل توزيعات العملاء حسب العقود، الفواتير الشهرية، مدة الخدمة.
+- Analyzed customer distribution by contract type, monthly charges, and tenure.
-- دراسة ارتباط السمات بسلوك churn.
+- Studied the relationship between features and churn behavior.

 🔹 **3.
 Modeling**
-- مقارنة عدة نماذج:
+- Compared multiple models:
   - Logistic Regression
   - Random Forest
   - XGBoost
-- استخدام **Cross-Validation** للحد من الـ Overfitting.
+- Used **Cross-Validation** to reduce overfitting.
-- ضبط المعاملات (Hyperparameter Tuning).
+- Applied **Hyperparameter Tuning** for better performance.

 🔹 **4.
 Evaluation**
-- مقاييس الأداء: Accuracy, Precision, Recall, F1-score.
+- Performance metrics: Accuracy, Precision, Recall, F1-score.
-- رسم منحنيات ROC و Precision-Recall.
+- Visualizations: ROC Curve, Precision-Recall Curve.
-- تحليل **Feature Importance**.
+- Feature importance analysis to understand driver factors.

 🔹 **5.
 Deployment (Future Work)**
-- تجهيز النموذج كـ API أو واجهة تفاعلية باستخدام **Streamlit**.
+- Prepare the best model for deployment as an API or an interactive app using **Streamlit**.

 ---